Skip to main content

 The Creative Writing concentration is an opportunity for majors who desire sustained coursework in creative writing, including introductory and intermediate coursework, but do not wish to enroll in the Creative Writing minor.
 Students in the Creative Writing concentration take classes with our distinguished faculty, who help them discover their goals and shape their sense of themselves as writers.
 TCU undergraduate creative writers have gone on to pursue important careers as poets, novelists, journalists, and editors.
 However, these classes also give students opportunities to develop skills in communication and creative problem solving, which transition easily into a wide range of careers.

-Note: Writing majors with a Creative Writing minor may not also complete the Creative Writing concentration within their major courses.
+Note: Writing and Rhetoric majors with a Creative Writing minor may not also complete the Creative Writing concentration within their major courses.

 Choose from among the following courses: